Provisdom/datomic-helpers/README.md

 3. Added to-schema function. to-schema wraps the existing to-schema-transaction.
 For Clojure, it's just a pass-through.
 For ClojureScript, the resulting transaction data is converted to the map from required to initialize a Datascript instance.
+4. Track entity definitions by reference (Clojure identical? function) and replace with :db/id if the same entity is used in multiple places.
-4. Dependency info (only internally available now): [allgress/datomic-helpers "2.0.0"]
+5. Dependency info (only internally available now): [allgress/datomic-helpers "2.0.1"]

 Original README
 ===============